alidemir1/alidemir1.github.io/_posts/2017-02-26-autonomousvehicletestbed.md

 As a case study, an autonomous navigation algorithm (Follow the Gap) has been applied for the developed system and successful autonomous driving performance is observed during experimental tests.

+I will make this project open source in soon.

 You can find the related paper  <a href="https://www.researchgate.net/publication/309188042_Design_and_Experimental_Validation_of_a_Low_Cost_Autonomous_Vehicle_Testbed" rel="nofollow">here</a>.
 And the related video;